prikhi/sysadmintools/docs/source/vm_cluster/initialization.rst

     ansible-playbook acorn.yml

-Once that's finished, follow the instructions in the ``Ceph Initialization`` section.
+Once that's finished, follow the instructions in the :ref:`ceph-initialization` section.

 You should be set now, you can verify by running the following commands on the